Having trouble seeing the charts? Click here.

 - How many people are in the hospital?

 - What factors are affecting the data?

 Where have cases been reported?

-The first COVID-19-related death in Central Texas was reported March 27, 2020, in Travis County.
+The first COVID-19 cases in Central Texas were reported on March 13, 2020.
 Texas reports totals for two kinds of cases: confirmed and probable.
 A confirmed case is a person who has tested positive on a molecular test.
 A probable case is a person who has tested positive on an antigen test, or someone who has a combination of symptoms and known exposure to someone with COVID-19.

 Where have deaths been reported?